Heavyweight: Mixed martial arts

 The heavyweight division in MMA generally groups fighters between 206 and 265 lb.

 Heavyweight is also the title of a documentary film that documented the fight camp of Fabrício Werdum when he became the UFC Heavyweight Champion.

 Wrestling

 The term "world heavyweight" in modern wrestling generally refers to a champion wrestler who is seen as a prominent competitor, rather than an adherent to a particular weight class.
 The World Heavyweight Championship in wrestling is usually considered the main title in a given promotion.
-Prior to the wrestling industry publicly acknowledging the predetermined nature of the sport, a Heavyweight title was generally competed for by larger wrestlers while smaller wrestlers competed as (among other names and classifications) "Junior Heavyweights" and "Light-Heavyweights".
+Prior to the wrestling industry publicly acknowledging the predetermined nature of the sport, a Heavyweight title was generally competed for by larger wrestlers while smaller wrestlers competed as (among other names and classifications) "Junior Heavyweights", "Cruiserweights" and "Light-Heavyweights".
+The lucha libre promotion Consejo Mundial de Lucha Libre notably still has weight division for its champions.
+While most other promotions do not.

 Analogous uses

 The word "heavyweight" is sometimes used in other fields (e.g. politics) to denote a person who is especially powerful or influential.
 Other boxing analogies include "punching above his [their] weight" to denote a person or entity (e.g. a country) whose influence is arguably greater than his/its basic attributes would suggest.